 Abortion Pill Illinois

 Informed Choices provides information on the abortion pill and the typical abortion pill costs in Illinois.
-We offer free pregnancy and sexual health services in Grayslake and Crystal Lake.
-To schedule a free & confidential appointment, call (815) 455-0965 or text (847) 421-1446.
+We offer free pregnancy services in Grayslake and Crystal Lake.
+To schedule a free & confidential appointment, call or text our Grayslake location at (847) 650-5864, or contact our Crystal Lake location by calling (815) 455-0965 or texting (847) 421-1446.

 ABORTION PILL INFORMATION

 Medication abortion (also called the abortion pill, MifeprexTm) is FDA approved for up to 70 days (10 weeks pregnant) after the start of your last menstrual period.